 Children will learn about forces through a range of experiments.
 They will plan and carry out tests in small groups, pairs or whole-class situations; examples include:

-- How different objects move over a surface (investigating surface fiction)
+- How different objects move over a surface (investigating surface friction)

-- How a toy car travels over different surfaces (investigating surface fiction)
+- How a toy car travels over different surfaces (investigating surface friction)

 - The best shape and size for a parachute (investigating air resistance)

 - Which objects fall to the ground fastest (investigating air resistance)

 - Which shape of aeroplane travels most quickly (investigating air resistance)

 Children will also observe and explore forces using equipment and examples of simple machines around them.
 For example:

 - Exploring a range of gears, pulleys and levers, looking at how they work and the effect they have on moving objects.

 - Exploring examples of friction by looking at different surfaces in the local area or looking at the grip on different shoes.